hirosystems/chainhook/docs/faq.md

 #### **How can I optimize chainhook scanning?**

-Use of adequate values for `start_block` and `end_block` in predicates.

-Networking: Reducing the number of networks hops between chainhook and `bitcoind` process.
+Use of adequate values for `start_block` and `end_block` in predicates by reducing the number of networks hops between chainhook and `bitcoind` process.